What is sound

 And its physical properties

 All these questions require an understanding of the very basics of sound itself, so to answer the questions we have to go to over the fundamentals of sound and its physical properties.
-This topic is extremely important for music producers of all kind, find at least 20 minutes to read it.
+This topic is extremely important for music producers of all kinds, find at least 20 minutes to read it.

 If we get rid of the complicated words that people use to describe things, the sound is pretty simple.
 Sound is a vibration.
 That’s it.